hsf-training/hsf-training-cmake-webpage/_episodes/01-intro.md

 - Modern CMake is simpler and reduces the chance of build problems.
 ---

 Building code is hard.
-You need long commands to build each part of your code; and you need do to this on many parts of your code.
+You need long commands to build each part of your code and you need do to this on many parts of your code.

 So people came up with **Build Systems**; these had ways set up dependencies (such as file A needs to be built to build file B), and ways to store the commands used to build each file or type of